In case of emergency, always call 911. Do not call the Police Department, Fire Company, or the Ambulance Squad directly.

 Front Counter Services

-Fingerprinting - during normal business hours for borough residents and employees (No fee-you provide print cards)
+Fingerprinting - during normal business hours for borough residents and employees by appointment (No fee for borough residents-you provide print cards)

 Parking Ticket Payment - available in the drop-off box in the lobby

 -Police reports for insurance purposes - $15 fee (not all reports are subject to release)